Home › How Litigation Costs Behave > When no single decision point feels decisiveWhen no single decision point feels decisive

 They are operational rather than determinative.

-They determine how much work is undertaken, how quickly it proceeds, and how broadly issues are defined.
+They influence how much work is undertaken, how quickly it proceeds, and how broadly issues are defined.

 Visibility and perception

-Because decisions are distributed, their cumulative effect is not always immediately visible.
+Because decisions are distributed, their cumulative effect is not immediately visible.

-Cost is not revealed all at once.
-It is generated progressively.
+Cost is generated progressively rather than revealed at once.

 At any given point, the additional cost associated with a single decision may appear limited.